How to Get Leads With These 9 Simple Strategies

 6. Create a presence on social media

 Social media usage can vary from industry to industry.
-Although some companies may look at Facebook, Twitter, Pinterest, and YouTube and wonder how they can possibly obtain leads from these networks, social media is more useful than ever for acquiring potential customers.
+Although some companies may look at Facebook, Twitter, Pinterest, and YouTube and wonder how they can possibly obtain leads from these networks, social media is more useful than ever for generating Internet leads.

 It may surprise you to learn that 68 percent of shoppers visit a company’s social media channels to read product reviews and customer feedback before buying a product.
 So if you do not have a social media presence where a shopper can see what others think of you, your leads may not get the information they need to take you seriously.